 At this time, DEEP offices are closed to the public, as well as town halls and many retail agents.
-Sportsmen and women are able to purchase licenses, permits, and stamps online 24/7 through Connecticut's Online Sportsmen Licensing System.
+Sportsmen and women are able to purchase licenses, permits, and stamps online 24/7 through Connecticut's Outdoor Licensing System.
 If you do not have a way to print your license after purchase, you can display your license on a mobile device (be sure to have it with you while out in the field).

 New to hunting or interested in taking up the activity again?
 The Hunting Roadmap helps you get started!

 Find links to the different sections of the 2021 Guide.

 2021 Season Summary (from the 2021 printed guide)

 Online Hunter Reporting -- (for Permit-Required Areas, Small Game, and Coyote/Fox)

 Revisions to the Pelt Tagging process have been put in place for the 2020-2021 Trapping Season due to COVID-19 precautions.

 The 2021 State Land and Controlled Hunt Lottery closed on January 30.
 On March 15, at 9:00 a.m., any unsold lottery permits can be purchased online on a first-come, first-serve basis.
 All unsold lottery permits must be purchased at the end of the transaction.
 (Instructions for purchasing unsold lottery permits) Deer lottery questions can be directed to firstname.lastname@example.org.
 It is recommended that when applying for the deer lottery through the online licensing system, use a desktop computer or switch to the desktop view on your mobile device.
 (More details on unsold 2021 Deer Lottery Permits)